 Clay = diameter less than 0.002mm

 Note how the clay particles are much smaller than the sand particles – this is important as it means the total surface area of a clay soil is much greater and so the capacity to hold water is also much greater.
+And, as we’ve known for years, water can of course greatly improve your crops.
+Just take the example of aquaponics.
+If you wish to know a bit more about this farming method, click here.

 Between the sand, silt and clay particles there are lots of pores.
 In fact a soil as a whole is generally 45% mineral, 5% organic matter (depending on the soil) and 50% pore space through which air and water can pass.